intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

-ARTIFACT CLASSIFICATION CODES - A TAXONOMY
+Classification Codes - A Taxonmy
 =======
+Taxonomy: a scheme of classification

 Useful for organizing artifacts and details for large-scale projects (such as Architecture, Requirements, Design, etc.)

 Author: Kelvin D. Meeks